Interchange fees: what they are and how they work

 Debit and credit card processing fees in the US can be complicated.
 But it’s important to understand the underlying costs involved in processing a transaction to make sure you’re not being overcharged.

 In the US, interchange fees are a major cost for businesses.
 As a business owner, any of your transactions can be downgraded by credit card schemes (the largest are Visa and Mastercard).
 A downgrade means you don’t meet specific requirements established by these networks and will pay a higher fee.
-You may also be charged integrity fees – essentially, fines for not including all relevant information.
+You may also be charged integrity fees – essentially fines for not including all relevant information.
 All of these easily add up and account for a huge chunk of processing costs.

-Starting in April 2018, Visa will extend this fee to credit card transactions too.
-When performing a transaction, follow the tips below to take control of your interchange costs and avoid extra fees.
+So, when performing a transaction, follow the tips below to take control of your interchange costs and avoid extra fees.

 Address verification service (AVS) is a system that verifies the cardholder’s billing address with the card issuer.
 AVS is a well-known fraud-fighting tool and has a big benefit in the card-not-present world.
 But not many know that this can play a major role in your cost savings.